Watch this video to learn about splitting college costs in Georgia. Then call Hall & Navarro for a legal consultation and case evaluation.

 Please feel free to give us a call if those are some concerns that you’re having as your children reach the age of majority, and we’ll be more than happy to walk through your case and decide with you whether that’s something that you should do voluntarily or not.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about splitting college costs in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about splitting college costs in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.